lunatech-labs/lunatech-securesocial-poc/README.md

 Here, we need to use a callback, so we use ngrok to expose the internal service, and don't really need nginx (but it's a good habit to use it).

-1. Register for any external OAuth services you want to authenticate with.
+1. Register for any external OAuth services you want to authenticate.
+1. Put the oauth credentials into `secrets.conf`.
+1. Modify `play.plugins` to use the OAuth plugins you registered (a complete list is in `play.plugins.withoauth`).
 1. Download and install nginx (`brew install nginx` if you're on a Mac).
 1. Download and install ngrok from https://ngrok.com -- this allows OAuth callbacks to happen if need be.
 1. Start the play server (as above).